counselling-dublin-psychotherapy-dublin-psychologist-psychoanalysis-dublin-the-other-clinic

 Memberships

-Chloe is a fully accredited member of the Irish Forum for Psychoanalytic Psychotherapy (IFPP), the National Association for Professional Counselling and Psychotherapy (NAPCP), and the Irish Council of Psychotherapy (ICP).
+Chloe is a fully accredited member of the Irish Forum for Psychoanalytic Psychotherapy (IFPP), and the Irish Council of Psychotherapy (ICP).

 Conor Ward